galaxysd/GalaxyCodeBases/perl/bsIntegration/Readme.md

 ## Details

+ + For comment lines, use `;` as the first character.

  + `RefFiles` Section
    - `HostRef` is **Host genome**.
    - `VirusRef` is **Virus sequence**.

  + `DataFiles` Section
    - Each *Sample* need an **unique ID** as *SampleID*.
 Use `SampleID.1` and `SampleID.2` to specify pair-end sequencing data.
+   - For samples with multiple PE sets, join each file with *comma* and keep their order.

  + `InsertSizes` Section
+   - For each `SampleID`, use `SampleID` to specify average insert sizes.
+And use `SampleID.SD` to specify its standard deviation.

  + `Output` Section
+   - `WorkDir` is the output directory.
+   - `ProjectID` is an **unique ID** for this analyse defined in the `config_file`.

 # Description